Kim Kardashian: Prison reform and clemency advocacy

 In December 2023, Kardashian publicly expressed her belief in the innocence of Alabama prisoner Toforest Johnson, who has been on death row for more than 25 years despite calls for his conviction to be overturned from the original trial prosecutor in his case and the current District Attorney, Danny Carr.
 Kardashian posted about Johnson's case on her Instagram account, asking "Who is Toforest Johnson?
 And why does the state of Alabama have an innocent man on death row?"
-She added a link to Earwitness, a serial podcast about Johnson's case and also to an advocacy website that contains more information about Johnson's case.
-Kardashian spoke out about Johnson's case again in March and April 2024, when she posted a video of Johnson's daughter Akeriya Terry on her Instagram account.
+She added a link to Earwitness, a serial podcast about Johnson's case, to an advocacy website that contains more information about Johnson's case.
+Kardashian spoke out about Johnson's case again in spring 2024, when she posted a video of Johnson's daughter Akeriya Terry on her Instagram account.
 Johnson remains on Alabama's death row and no execution date has yet been set.

+In September 2024, Kardashian visited convicted murderers Lyle and Erik Menendez, along with more than 30 other inmates, at the Richard J. Donovan Correctional Facility as part of a meeting on prison reform.
+Accompanying Kardashian during the visit were her sister Khloé, mother Kris, film producer Scott Budnick, actor Cooper Koch—who portrayed Erik in the Netflix limited series Monsters: The Lyle and Erik Menendez Story—and Koch's partner, filmmaker Stuart McClave.
+The following month, Kardashian published an essay for NBC News advocating for the brothers' release, arguing that they were "not monsters" and had been failed by a justice system that did not adequately account for their alleged abuse or their subsequent rehabilitation.
+Her essay coincided with a renewed legal review of the case by the Los Angeles County District Attorney's office.
+In May 2025, the brothers were resentenced to 50 years to life, making them eligible for parole under California law because they were under 26 years old at the time of the murders.
+They were denied parole in August 2025 but are scheduled for another hearing in March 2027.